Board of Directors

 - Approve budget and monitor finances;

-- Act as representative in articulating Asperger Works’ mission and goals;
+- Act as representative in articulating AWorks’ mission and goals;

-- Evaluate the Asperger Works President’s and Executive Director’s performance (keeping in mind that he/she may be on the Spectrum needing special allowances and aid).
+- Evaluate the AWorks President’s and Executive Director’s performance (keeping in mind that he/she may be on the Spectrum needing special allowances and aid).

 Asperger Works, Inc. values diversity and is committed to being an equal opportunity employer.
-Candidates of all background, including people with disabilities, are encouraged to to apply for our Board of Directors and Advisory Board.
+Candidates of all backgrounds, including people with disabilities, are encouraged to apply for our Board of Directors and Advisory Board.
 Please contact us directly with any questions you may have.